betterde/raycast-extensions/id-generator/README.md

-# Snowflake ID
+# ID Generator

-The Snowflake ID generator.
+This is an ID generator that supports Snowflake ID and UUID.